turbot/steampipe-plugin-github/docs/tables/github_my_team.md

 **Important Notes**
 - To view **all teams you have visibility to across your organizations,** use the `github_team` table.

+To query this table using a [fine-grained access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token), the following permissions are required:
+  - Organization permissions:
+    - Members (Read-only): Required to access all columns.
+  - Repository permissions:
+    - Metadata (Read-only): Required to access general repository metadata.

 ## Examples

 ### Basic info